fishcakez/sbroker/README.md

 `sbroker` provides a simple interface to match processes.
 One party calls `sbroker:ask/1` and the counterparty `sbroker:ask_r/1`.
-If a match is found both return `{go, Ref, Pid, SojournTime}`, where `SojournTime` is the time spent in milliseconds waiting for a match (one will have a time of 0), `Pid` is the other process in the match and `Ref` is the transaction reference.
+If a match is found both return `{go, Ref, Pid, SojournTime}`, where `SojournTime` is the time spent in `native` time units waiting for a match (one will have a time of 0), `Pid` is the other process in the match and `Ref` is the transaction reference.
 If no match is found, returns `{drop, SojournTime}`.